okdonga/iifes_modules_closures/README.md

 - An anonymous function expression
 - The parens around the declaration turn it into an expression
-- The parents at the end cause it to be immediately invoked
+- The parens at the end cause it to be immediately invoked
 - Avoids polluting global scope
 - Allows us to hide private state
 - Avoids variable hoisting